Save the Date Examples and Etiquette

 Stay true to yourself

-However you choose to send your wedding save the date; remember it is your special day, so keep them as simple (or not!) as you please.
-The most significant advantage though, is keeping everyone aware of the date of your wedding in plenty of time so that as many of your nearest and dearest can make your wedding, making the celebrations truly unforgettable.
+Whether you choose to send printed save the dates or go digital, remember it is your special day, so keep them as simple (or not!) as you please.
+The most significant advantage, though, is keeping everyone on your guest list aware of the date of your wedding in plenty of time so that as many of your nearest and dearest can make your wedding, making the celebrations truly unforgettable!